-Note: Use low-fat margarine, low-fat mayonnaise, and low-fat salad dressing.
-Salad at the end of the meal as tolerated.

-Foods that may be difficult to digest: tough meat, fresh bread, stringy vegetables, membrane on orange and grapefruit, and skin on fruits and vegetables.
+- Consume protein foods first; eat salad and other vegetables at the end of the meal as tolerated - Be aware: foods that may be difficult to digest at first are tough meat, fresh bread, stringy vegetables, membrane on orange and grapefruit, and skin on fruits and vegetables. - Always choose low-calorie, diet and sugar-free food products, forever!